Twisted Cohomotopy implies level quantization of the full 6d Wess-Zumino term of the M5-brane: Introduction and results

-{\bf Solution by homotopy periods in Cohomotopy.} We identify the Whitehead product/formula as the right setting and observe that Haefliger \cite[p.
-17]{Haefliger78} already remarked that the strict Whitehead integral formula \cite{Whitehead47} should generalize to a homotopy-invariant formula with integrands the ``functional cup products'' of Steenrod \cite{Steenrod49}.
-We note that these secondary characteristic classes descending from the intersection pairing are expressions just of the full form seen in \eqref{IntroductionWZTerm}!
-For maps from the 3-sphere to the 2-sphere, this was worked out in \cite[14.5]{GrMo13}.
-A more general statement appears in \cite[Ex.
-1.9]{SinhaWalter08} under the name \emph{homotopy period}-expressions.
+{\bf Solution by homotopy periods in Cohomotopy.} We observe here that the full Hopf-WZ-term \eqref{IntroductionWZTerm}, including the previously neglected summand $\widehat f^\ast G_7$, has the form of a secondary characteristic class descending from the intersection pairing, originally called a ``functional cup product'' by Steenrod \cite{Steenrod49} and more recently discussed under the name {\it homotopy period} in \cite[Ex.
+1.9]{SinhaWalter08}.
+That these {\it homotopy Whitehead integrals} are the proper homotopy-theoretic formulation of the original Whitehead integral formula \cite{Whitehead47} for the Hopf invariant, was remarked already by Haefliger \cite[p.
+17]{Haefliger78}.
+For the analogous lower-dimensional case of maps from the 3-sphere to the 2-sphere, this had been worked out in \cite[\S 14.5]{GrMo13}.

-Our {\bf first main result} here (Theorem \ref{AnomalyFunctionalAsLiftInCohomotopy} below) is a transparent proof that the full 6d WZ term \eqref{IntroductionWZTerm} (including both summands) is a homotopy period/homotopy Whitehead integral in this sense, which reduces to the Whitehead integral formula for the Hopf invariant in the respective special cases (Remark \ref{WhiteheadIntegralFormulasInTheLiterature} below).
-In fact, we prove a more general statement which incorporates also the topological twists that account for the half-integral shift by $\tfrac{1}{4}p_1$ demanded by flux quantization of the background C-field (see \cite[Section 3.4]{FSS19b}).
+Our {\bf first main result} here (Theorem \ref{AnomalyFunctionalAsLiftInCohomotopy} below) is a transparent proof that the full 6d Hopf-WZ-term \eqref{IntroductionWZTerm} (including both summands) is a homotopy period/homotopy Whitehead integral in this sense, which reduces to the Whitehead integral formula for the Hopf invariant in the respective special cases (Remark \ref{WhiteheadIntegralFormulasInTheLiterature} below).
+In fact, we prove a more general twisted version of the homotopy Whitehead integral, which incorporates also the topological twists that account for the half-integral shift by $\tfrac{1}{4}p_1$ demanded by flux quantization of the background C-field (Remark \ref{ShiftedFluxQuantizationCorrectionsToTheHopfWZTerm} below) thus generalizing the 6d Hopf-WZ term \eqref{IntroductionWZTerm} to curved backgrounds (Def. \ref{DefinitionOfWZWTermByFieldExtensionToCoboundary} below).

 This shows, in particular, that the two summands in \eqref{IntroductionWZTerm} can not be invariantly separated, and hence that it is really the full term \eqref{IntroductionWZTerm} which deserves to be called the \emph{Hopf-Wess-Zumino term}.
-Thereby resolves the puzzlement expressed in \cite[top of p.
-8]{Intriligator00}: the first summand of \eqref{IntroductionWZTerm} by itself does not actually qualify as a Wess-Zumino term, since it is not (the pullback of) a cocycle.
-The full term \emph{is} a cocycle, and in fact a cocycle in integral cohomology if \hyperlink{HypothesisH}{\it Hypothesis H} is satisfied, by the proof of our second main result:
+Thereby the puzzlement expressed in \cite[top of p.
+8]{Intriligator00} is resolved: The first summand of \eqref{IntroductionWZTerm} by itself does not actually qualify as a Wess-Zumino term, since it is not (the pullback of) a cocycle.
+The full term \emph{is} a cocycle (Remark \ref{TheHopfWZTermOverBFivebrane}), and in fact a cocycle in integral cohomology if \hyperlink{HypothesisH}{\it Hypothesis H} is satisfied, by the proof of our second main result: